How To Clean a Dishwasher

-1. Empty the dishwasher: Wait until after you’ve run a cycle, then completely empty the dishwasher.
+- Empty the dishwasher: Wait until after you’ve run a cycle, then completely empty the dishwasher.
 Pull out the racks (sometimes, only the bottom one comes out, and that’s okay!)

-2. Remove the racks and check the spinning holes.
-Make sure the holes in the spinning arm are clear and open so that water can run through them freely.
-Use a needle nose pliers, a toothpick, or some other small pointy tool (I used a shish kabob stick) to remove any debris that has built up in the holes of the spinning arm.
+- Check the holes in the spinning arm/disc: Use needle nose pliers, a toothpick, or some other small pointy tool (I used a shish kabob stick) to remove any debris that has built up in the holes of the spinning arm.
 (It may be a disc like ours — whatever shape it is, it’s where the water gets sprayed out.)
 Some new dishwashers have more than one spinning arm, so be sure to check each arm and all the holes.

-3. Wipe the bottom of the door and the dishwasher grate.
-In some dishwasher models, the bottom of the dishwasher door accumulates debris because water cannot reach there.
+- Wipe the bottom of the door: In some dishwasher models, the bottom of the dishwasher door accumulates debris because water cannot reach there.
 Wipe this off.
-Then inspect the grill or grate in the bottom of the dishwasher where the wastewater collects, and remove any food particles that are clogging the grate.
-Wash the grate area with warm, soapy water.

-5. Wipe the door seal.
-Soak a damp cloth in vinegar, then wipe around the door seal.
-Get into the tiny, tighter areas with a toothbrush or Q-tip, also soaked in vinegar.
+- Wipe the door seal: Soak the corner of a damp cloth in vinegar, then use it to wipe around the door seal.
+If need be, get into the tiny, tighter areas with a toothbrush or Q-tip, also soaked in vinegar.

-6. Clean the utensil rack.
-Check the utensil rack for any stuck-on food pieces, and remove them with a soapy toothbrush or dish brush.
-Rinse.
-Wash off the top and bottom racks to see if they need to be cleaned in any spots while you’re at it.
+- Clean the utensil rack: Check the utensil rack for any stuck-on food pieces, and give the whole thing a wash with a soapy toothbrush, dish brush, or sponge.
+Check the top and bottom racks to see if they need to be cleaned in any spots while you’re at it.

-8. Run an empty cycle with vinegar: Return all the pieces.
-Then, to remove hard water deposits and catch anything you may have missed in your earlier cleaning, add 2 cups of vinegar to the bottom of the dishwasher and run the dishwasher on a Low or Energy-Saving cycle.
+- Run an empty cycle with vinegar: Return all the pieces.
+Then, to remove hard water deposits and catch anything you may have missed in your earlier cleaning, add two cups of vinegar to the bottom of the dishwasher and run the dishwasher on a Low or Energy-Saving cycle.
 Stop the dishwasher halfway through the cycle, and let the vinegar stand on the bottom for about 20 minutes.
-Turn on and complete the cycle.
+Then, complete the cycle.

-9. Clean and polish the exterior, sides, and all buttons on the panel.
-If you have a stainless steel dishwasher, apply a stainless steel spray (like this one from Method or a bit of Bar Keepers Friend) to the exterior of the dishwasher, and wipe with a soft or microfiber cloth.
+- Clean and polish the exterior: If you have a stainless steel dishwasher, apply a stainless steel spray (like this one from Method or a bit of Bar Keepers Friend) to the exterior of the dishwasher, and wipe with a soft or microfiber cloth.
 Rinse if necessary.
-For a streak-free finish, spray cleaner on one towel.
+For a streak-free finish, spray cleaner directly onto one towel.
 Dry with a second clean towel in the direction of the grain.